-Special paid leave for relevant appointments, including with support agencies, solicitors, to rearrange housing or childcare, and for court appointments.
-This is covered by the council's Special Leave Guidance.
-Temporary or permanent changes to working times and patterns.
-Changes to specific duties, for example to avoid potential contact with an abuser in customer facing role.
-Redeployment relocation. or Measures to ensure a safe working environment, for example changing a telephone number to avoid harassing phone calls. policies, including flexible working.
-Using other existing Access to the Employee Assistance Program during work time.
-HR for advice on council's policies.
-Community Safety Team - for advice on external support available.
-Trade Union Representatives.
-Occupational Health.
+- Special paid leave for relevant appointments, including with support agencies, solicitors, to rearrange housing or childcare, and for court appointments.
+This is covered by the council's Special Leave Guidance. - · Temporary or permanent changes to working times and patterns. - · Changes to specific duties, for example to avoid potential contact with an abuser in customer facing role. - · Redeployment or relocation. - · Measures to ensure a safe working environment, for example changing a telephone number to avoid harassing phone calls. - Using other existing policies, including flexible working. - Access to the Employee Assistance Program during work time. - · HR for advice on council's policies. - · Community Safety Team for advice on external support available. - · Trade Union Representatives. - · Occupational Health.